-☐ In July 2020, the Government launched the Three Waters Reform Programme. ☐ The Government announced in October 2021 that it would proceed with the creation of four water entities. ☐ There is general consensus that reforms are needed, although a large part of the local authority sector are opposed to the government's proposed model. ☐ The new water entities will work alongside the new Water Services Regulator, which will oversee and enforce a new drinking water regulatory framework. ☐ Legislation for the Water Service Entities Bill has been delayed to mid-2022. ☐ Technical Working Groups have been created to refine reform details. ☐ Councils will continue delivering water services until July 2024. □\$2.5 billion support package provided to councils to ensure no council is left worse off (this is in addition to the repayment of any three water debt).
-The first tranche of this payment is available from 1 July 2022. ☐ New water entities may continue to be owned by councils, but councils would be prohibited from providing any guarantees or financial support (balance sheet separation).
+□ July 2020, - Government launched the Three Waters Reform Programme □ October 2021 Government announced it would create four water entities. □ There is general consensus that reforms are needed, although a large part of the local authority sector are opposed to the government's proposed model. □ The new water entities will work alongside the new Water Services Regulator, which will oversee and enforce a new drinking water regulatory framework. □ Water Service Entities Bill legislation tabled in parliament June 2022. □ Technical Working Groups have been created to refine reform details. □ Councils will continue delivering water services until July 2024. □ \$2.5 billion support package provided to councils to ensure no council is left worse off (this is in addition to the repayment of any three water debt).
+The first tranche of this payment is available from 1 July 2022. □ New water entities will continue to be owned by councils, but councils would be prohibited from providing any guarantees or financial support (balance sheet separation) and they cannot receive any dividends